 At present, the company has 1 independent director who has been holding a position for more than 9 years, namely Mr. Surasak Kosiyachinda who is knowledgeable, legal expertise and experience.
-He was also appointed as an audit committee which able to give opinions independently, fully qualified and able to perform duties as an independent director very well.
+He was also appointed as a Chairman of audit committee which able to give opinions independently, fully qualified and able to perform duties as an independent director very well.

-2. Nomination and Remuneration Committee are all the independent directors.
+3. Nomination and Remuneration Committee are all the independent directors.